Updated May 22, 2023

 - If we have already created an object and we need to save the changes inside the database at that time, we need to use the following command as follows:

-- First, we need to assign the specified name and save it, as shown below.
+- First, we need to assign and save the specified name, as shown below.

 After execution of save(), it performs the update SQL statement behind the execution.
 Django does not access the database until the save () command calls.